hello-steven/mi-kasa-es-su-kasa/README.md

 ## Installing

-To get Scroll Motion running on your local machine do the following steps.
+To get this project running on your local machine do the following steps.

 1. ```git clone https://github.com/whiteboxpub/mi-kasa-es-su-kasa.git```
 2. ```cd mi-kasa-es-su-kasa```